-Nancy Lelewer Sonnabend has been involved in learning disabilities and early childhood development for fifty years.
+Nancy Lelewer Sonnabend has been involved in learning disabilities, early childhood development and hearing loss for over fifty years.
 In 2004 Nancy received the Alice H. Garside award from the Massachusetts Branch of the International Dyslexia Association (MABIDA) for her outstanding contribution to the field of Learning Disabilities.
 She was one of twelve dyslexics included in the Orton Dyslexia Society, Los Angeles Branch 1997 Calendar of Outstanding Dyslexics.
 Nancy has served on various boards including being a Founding Board Member of Multidisiplinary Institute for Neuropsychological Development, Inc. (MIND.
 INC.), Cambridge, MA, The Cove Foundation, Winnetka, IL, two International Dyslexia Association boards, and was Chair of the Board of Trustees of The Linden Hill School, Northfield, MA (a residential school for boys with learning disabilities) from May 1998 to January 2005.
-She is currently an Executive Advisor to the Asperger’s Association of New England (AANE) and on the national board of the Hearing Loss Association of America (HLAA).
+She is currently an Executive Advisor to the Asperger Autism Network (AANE) and on the national board of the Hearing Loss Association of America (HLAA).

 Her autobiography, SOMETHING’S NOT RIGHT: One family’s struggle with learning disabilities won a Parents’ Choice Commendation in 1994 and in 2000 was reviewed by one of Amazon.com top ten reviewers who wrote, “I hope everyone will read this book.”
 Her second book THE LELEWER LEGACY: Traditions of a Loving Family was released by Ivy House Publishing Group 5/24/2010.